NERC implemented new measures in 2015 designed to raise discovery science standard grant success rates.

-Research organisations that fail to meet the 20% success rate threshold will have the number of applications they can make in each standard grant round restricted, until they meet the threshold.
-The data will be re-calculated annually using the six most recent grant rounds.
+Research organisations that fail to meet the 20% success rate threshold will have the number of applications they can make in each pushing the frontiers round restricted, until they meet the threshold.
+The data is re-calculated annually using the six most recent grant rounds.

-Organisations are reminded that all applications (submitted either as a lead or component) count towards an organisation’s quota, where that organisation is applying as the grant-holding organisation (of the lead or component grant).
+Organisations are reminded that all applications count towards an organisation’s quota, where that organisation is applying as the grant-holding organisation.
 Organisations should ensure they have a process in place to control all submissions to NERC.

 Contact for further information